Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 3: Reasoning

 \textbf{Interactive structure} extends the challenge of reasoning to interactive settings, where the state of the reasoning agent changes depending on the local decisions made at every step.
-Typically formalized by the sequential decision-making framework, the objective lies in maximizing long-term cumulative reward while interacting with the environment through local actions~\cite{sutton2018reinforcement}.
-To tackle the challenges of interactive reasoning, the emerging research field of multimodal reinforcement learning (RL) is exemplified by the intersection of language instructions, embodiment in the visual world, and reinforcement learning algorithms.
-While we cover several major directions in this area below, we refer the reader to the extensive survey paper by~\citet{luketina2019survey} and position paper by~\citet{bisk2020experience} for a full review.~\citet{luketina2019survey} separates the literature into multimodal-conditional RL (in which interaction with multimodality is necessitated by the problem formulation itself) and language-assisted RL (in which multimodal data is used to facilitate learning).
+Typically formalized by the sequential decision-making framework, the challenge lies in maximizing long-term cumulative reward despite only interacting with the environment through short-term actions~\cite{sutton2018reinforcement}.
+To tackle the challenges of interactive reasoning, the growing research field of multimodal reinforcement learning (RL) has emerged from the intersection of language understanding, embodiment in the visual world, deep reinforcement learning, and robotics.
+We refer the reader to the extensive survey paper by~\citet{luketina2019survey} and the position paper by~\citet{bisk2020experience} for a full review of this field.~\citet{luketina2019survey} separate the literature into multimodal-conditional RL (in which multimodal interaction is necessitated by the problem formulation itself, such as instruction following~\cite{chaplot2017gated,wang2019reinforced}) and language-assisted RL (in which multimodal data is optionally used to facilitate learning, such as reading instruction manuals~\cite{narasimhan2018grounding}).

-\textit{Multimodal-conditional RL} studies tasks where the central goal is to interpret and execute instructions given in natural language (or other modalities), or other modalities are part of the state and action space~\cite{andreas2017modular,goyal2019using}.

-For example, instruction following agents are typically given a description of the goal state or of a preferred policy as descriptions of the task \citep{kollar2010toward,macmahon2006walk}.
-Instruction following agents have focuses on object manipulation~\cite{bahdanau2018learning,wang2016learning}, or visual navigation tasks where the goal is to reach a specific entity~\cite{chaplot2017gated,chen2019touchdown,hermann2017grounded,janner2018representation}.
-Approaches for instruction following have explored object-level representation and alignment modeling to exploit the structure of the instruction in relation to world entities~\cite{andreas2015alignment,artzi2013weakly,chen2011learning,kuhlmann2004guiding}.
-Recent approaches based on neural networks typically learn joint representations across the instruction and observation to condition the policy~\cite{chaplot2017gated,chen2019touchdown,hermann2017grounded,janner2018representation,mei2016listen,misra2017mapping}.